sankar-boro/axia-network-v2-coreth/README.md

 ### Axia Native Tokens (ANTs)

 The AXC-Chain supports Axia Native Tokens, which are created on the Swap-Chain using precompiled contracts.
-These precompiled contracts *nativeAssetCall* and *nativeAssetBalance* support the same interface for ANTs as *CALL* and *BALANCE* do for AVAX with the added parameter of *assetID* to specify the asset.
+These precompiled contracts *nativeAssetCall* and *nativeAssetBalance* support the same interface for ANTs as *CALL* and *BALANCE* do for AXC with the added parameter of *assetID* to specify the asset.

-For the full documentation of precompiles for interacting with ANTs and using them in ARC-20s, see [here](https://docs.avax.network/build/references/coreth-arc20s).
+For the full documentation of precompiles for interacting with ANTs and using them in ARC-20s, see [here](https://docs.axc.network/build/references/coreth-arc20s).

 ### Block Timing